VikramNaik26/social-media-webapp/README.md

 Feel free to explore the project folders to gain insights into the code structure and implementation details:

 - `database`: Contains SQL scripts for database creation and initialization.
-- `backend`: Implements the Node.js backend server using Express.js.
+- `server`: Implements the Node.js backend server using Express.js.
-- `frontend`: Houses the React-based user interface for the social media platform.
+- `client`: Houses the React-based user interface for the social media platform.